-further insights into the soldiers' perspectives on these fleeting or longer-term encounters.
+The imaginative range and the common tropes that GIs often deploy about the entertainers gives further insights into the soldiers' perspectives on these fleeting or longer-term encounters.
 With most of their time spent on base working their physically demanding jobs, many of the soldiers have little energy and time left for developing complex visions of the country they are stationed in.
-Their official "cultural training", too, is limited to a few mandatory lectures at the beginning of their stay, which is by no means enough to adequately prepare them for often highly contentious encounters with locals.
-Ben's parochial perspective on Korea, a country he is after about one year of having lived here still thoroughly unacquainted with, is symptomatic here.
+Their official ",cultural training", too, is limited to a few mandatory lectures at the beginning of their stay, which is by no means enough to adequately prepare them for often highly contentious encounters with locals.
+Ben's parochial perspective on Korea, a country he is still thoroughly unacquainted with after having lived here for less than a year, is symptomatic here.
 He expressed to me how "dark" the country seems to him at times, an observation he bases on people's behavior in night-time entertainment districts: "At the beginning, everyone seems friendly, everyone is in nice fancy suits during the day, but once the night comes, people go absolutely insane here".
 Additionally, when it comes to the "Third Country National" entertainers employed in the clubs, the repeated talks and warnings given on base by superiors to not engage in prostitution is completely contradicted by the reality of daily life in the Ville, where young soldiers soon learn that most women will only pay attention to them in exchange for money or generous display of wealth.

-It is not surprising within such a framework, then, that the women that the young soldiers get to meet in the clubs - whether they be Korean or Filipina - are often subsumed by the men as the ultimate sexualized and racialized Oriental Other, who can and should be made to perform according to one's wishes.
-This kind of logic pervails throughout an entry on Tongduch'ŏn's Ville in a blog called "RokDrop", with many former soldiers in the comment section taking the opportunity to reminisce about "the good ol' times" in the Ville when money was splendid and the women cheap.
-In a particularly revealing section of his article, the author of the post described Toko-ri, a camptown in the Tongduch'ŏn area that was well-known for its hard-core stripshows, by equating the GI clubs and their sex workers with a space bar filled with aliens that he had seen in an old Science Fiction movie:
+It is not surprising within such a framework, then, that the women that the young soldiers get to meet in the clubs - whether they be Korean or Filipina - are often imagined by the men as the ultimate sexualized and racialized Oriental Other, who can and should be made to perform according to one's wishes.
+This kind of logic prevails throughout an entry on Tongduch'ŏn's Ville in a blog called

+"RokDrop", with many former soldiers in the comment section taking the opportunity to reminisce about "the good ol' times" in the Ville when money was splendid and the women cheap.
+In a particularly revealing section of his article, the author of the post described Toko-ri, a camp town in the Tongduch'on area that was well-known for its hard-core stripshows, by equating the GI clubs and their sex workers with a space bar filled with aliens that he had seen in an old Science Fiction movie: